 1. Write down four pieces of information about the Titans.

-2. Read the extract carefully, focussing on the character Zeus, how would you describe this character?
+2. Read the extract carefully, focussing on the character Zeus, how would you describe this character

-- 3. Find a piece of evidence, a quotation from the text, to support your idea from Question 2. - 4.
-Why do you think that Zeus made his father a poisoned drink? - 5.
-Which language technique is used in the line: 'He found a hard stone and shaped it into a sickle with a blade as sharp as thought'?
-Circle the correct technique.

-Simile Metaphor Alliteration 6.
-In the table below list: 4 adjectives, 4 nouns and 4 verbs from the extract above.

-adjectives nouns verbs Example: red, loud, tidy Example: man, dog, fence Example: jump, be, get, smirked

-7. In the space below draw a picture of what you imagine a Titan to be like, check the story of creation for details.
-Label the image you draw with evidence from the text.
+4. Why do you think that Zeu us made his father a poisoned drink ?
+5. Which language technique e is used in the line: 'He found a ha rd stone and shaped it into a sickle with a blade as sharp as th nought'?
+Circle the correct techniqu ue.
+6. In the table below list: 4 a Simile Metaphor A djectives, 4 nouns and 4 verbs fron lliteration n the extract above. adjectives nouns verbs Example: red, loud, tidy Example: man, dog, fence Example: jump, be, get, smirked picture of what you imagine a Tita e you draw with evidence from the on to be like, check the story of creation text.

+3. Find a piece of evidence, a quotation from the text, to support your idea from Question 2.

+Lesson 3 - Prometheus (The Rebel of Olympus)

 Prometheus is one of the Greek Titans and known as the god of fire.

 When Prometheus and his brother Epimetheus are spared imprisonment for not fighting against Zeus and the Olympians, they were given the task of creating man.

 Prometheus felt responsible and cared more about mankind than the Olympians.
 He started to rebel against the powerful god Zeus.

-Complete the Frayer models below.
+1. Complete the Frayer models below.
 To help you understand the key vocabulary, in this booklet, it is useful to know the definitions and synonyms.